fixie-ai/fixie-examples/README.md

 Deploying agents will automatically upload your agent to the Fixie cloud and start serving it immediately on the platform.

-Running `fixie agent deploy` will create (or update) the agent and upload your fewshots and functions to Fixie.
+Run `fixie agent deploy` to create (or update) the agent and upload your fewshots and functions to Fixie.

+Once you run this command you test it locally by running the following command: `fixie session new '@username/agentname example query`.

-Once you ran this command you can go to app.fixie.ai and test your new agent by calling it in the main chat with "@agentname".
+Or you can go to app.fixie.ai and chat with your new agent by invoking it in the main chat with `@username/agentname`.